ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/05-best-worst-average-cases.md

 ## Best, worst, and average cases

 ::: TODO
-- Prio 2: more needs to be added
-    - examples (e.g., quicksort, insertion sort)
+- Prio 2: examples (e.g., quicksort, insertion sort)
 - Prio 2: discuss problems with "average case" - how do we know what is the average?
 :::